isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/Walking Trails@CDC.md

 of all ages to be a part of the Walking Trails @ CDC.&nbsp;</p>
 <p>Singapore Citizens and Permanent Residents aged 15 years and above, with
-a Singpass account and CrowdTaskSG account, will be able to experience the Walking Trails@CDC's phygital interface and enjoy rewards.</p>
+a Singpass account and CrowdTaskSG account, will be able to experience the Walking Trails @ CDC's phygital interface and enjoy rewards.</p>
 <p></p>